open-contracting/deploy/docs/develop/update/elasticsearch.rst

       elasticsearch:
         allowed_origins: https://standard.open-contracting.org

 #.
-Configure Elasticsearch SSL certificates.
-Add to your service's Pillar file, for example using the Apache mod_md certificates:
+Configure ReadOnlyREST SSL certificates in your service's Pillar file.
+If :doc:`Apache<apache>` and Elasticsearch serve content from the same domain, you can reuse the certificates acquired by the ``mod_md`` module.
+For example:

    .. code-block:: yaml